The Five Pillars of Off-Season Training

-As coaches, we look forward to the offseason because it is a time when we can work on athletes' weaknesses without having to worry about their performance in upcoming races.
-As a result, we can start with the basics and methodically take athletes thru a 4-6 month offseason training program that elevates their performance.
-There's a saying "the off season is where you can make the greatest gains" and we couldn't agree more.
+As coaches, we look forward to the off season because it is a time when we can work on athletes' weaknesses without having to worry about their performance in upcoming races.
+As a result, we can start with the basics and methodically take athletes through a 4- to 6-month off-season training program that elevates their performance.
+There's a saying "the off season is where you can make the greatest gains," and we couldn't agree more.

-The goal of our offseason training program is to increase the athlete's power at threshold and race-specific power outputs.
-Our offseason training program is divided into 5 phases that as a whole are much greater than the sum of the parts.
-To measure improvement we test at the end of the resistance training phase, end of the sweet spot build and right before the first race with expectations of a 3-20% increase in power at threshold.
+The goal of our off-season training program is to increase the athlete's power at threshold and race-specific power outputs.
+Our off-season training program is divided into 5 phases that as a whole are much greater than the sum of the parts.
+To measure improvement we test at the end of the weight training phase, end of the sweet spot build and right before the first race with expectations of a 3-20% increase in power at threshold.
 Thereafter we monitor race data to track improvements in FTP and power.

 The 5 Annual Training Plan Phases are:

-- Resistance Training: 10 Week, 4 Phase, Cycling Specific.
+- Weight Lifting: 10 Week, 4 Phase, Cycling Specific

 1. Annual Training Program (ATP)

-The image below is an example of an Annual Training Plan in TrainingPeaks that we develop for our athletes.
-This is the 10,000-foot view that outlines goals and when the 4 training phases will occur.
+The Annual Training Plan in TrainingPeaks that we develop for our athletes is the 10,000-foot view that outlines goals and when the 4 training phases will occur.
 We use this overview to identify timeframes for performance testing, and to work backwards from "A" races.
 A common coach question is 'when do you want to be your fastest?"
-When is your "A race".
+When is your "A race"?
 These answers help determine when to begin the on season training, when to build base, and when to switch from base to race.
 We call this a worksheet because it is a work in progress, its fluid and may be changed.
 Goal setting is a process, often times an athlete's race program is ironed out by late February here in Colorado.
-2021 may be much different.
 Earlier for warmer weather states such as California, Texas, & Arizona.
 We use the ATP to stay focused as the coach & athlete designing training programs in 4-week blocks.

 2. Fall Foundation, Aerobic Endurance

-(Purchase the 3 week $29 Training Plan HERE)
+(Purchase the 3-week $29 Foundations Training Plan HERE)

-For our athletes that are severely affected by daylight savings (Sunday November 1st, 2015) we will often schedule the Fall Foundation to end just prior to daylight savings so that the next block of training (Resistance Training) occurs in the gym where daylight is not a factor.
+For our athletes that are severely affected by daylight savings we will often schedule the Fall Foundation to end just prior to daylight savings so that the next block of training (weight lifting) occurs in the gym where daylight is not a factor.

-3. Resistance Training, 10 weeks & 4 Phases: Cycling Specific
+3. Weight Lifting, 10 weeks & 4 Phases: Cycling Specific

-We work with our athletes to time the resistance training program to overlap with the worst weather riding months.
-It's important to remember that resistance training is not for everyone and we interview our athletes carefully before recommending the training.
+We work with our athletes to time the weight lifting plan to overlap with the worst weather riding months.
+It's important to remember that weight lifting is not for everyone and we interview our athletes carefully before recommending the training.

 If you want fight age related decline in performance (the O.L.D.s) lift weights.
-You'll also improve your sprint, climbing, ability to attack & counterattack - to be explosive, then our resistance training program is the place to start.
+You'll also improve your sprint, climbing, ability to attack & counterattack - to be explosive, then our Weight Lifting Plan is the place to start.